-That doesn’t mean it was dull, however.
-Companies from all over the globe trekked out to the nation’s Motor City to introduce new products including drool-inducing concepts and production-bound models brimming with tech features.
-To round out our coverage, we’ve singled out our top picks from the 2015 Detroit Show.
+That doesn’t mean it was dull: Companies from all over the globe trekked to Motor City to introduce new products including drool-inducing concepts and production-bound models brimming with tech features.
+To round out our coverage, we’ve singled out our top picks from the 2016 Detroit Show.

 2017 Honda Ridgeline

 Honda intentionally gave the second-generation Ridgeline a more conventional design in a bid to reach a wider audience.
 The stylish flying buttresses that characterized the original Ridgeline are gone, but the spacious crew cab configuration has been retained.

 Built on a unibody platform, the Ridgeline offers buyers a more car-like alternative to the current crop of midsize pickup trucks.
 It’s unique on the market in that regard, but it might not stay that way for long because Hyundai has hinted the production version of the Santa Cruz concept is right around the corner.

 The 2017 E-Class predictably falls in line with Mercedes-Benz’s recent design language, which means it bears more than a passing resemblance to the smaller C-Class and the S-Class flagship.
 Don’t let the sheet metal fool you, there’s plenty to be excited about under the skin.